Astha2209/LinearRegression/README.md

 # Linear Regression

-In this project, I work with insurance data set to predict the losses by performing linear regression on this dataset.
+In this repository, I work with insurance data set to predict the losses by performing linear regression on this dataset.
+Shown below is a brief description of the variables used:

-The variables in this dataset are:-
 Policy_Num      : Policy Number
 Age             : Age of the driver
 Years_Drv_Exp   : Number of years of driving experience